 Use What the Yard Already Gives You

 Cobwebs stretched over a trimmed boxwood look intentional.
 A hay bale with a plaid blanket turns a bare porch corner into a vignette.
 Corn stalks tied to porch columns give height without buying anything plastic.
-The best decor amplifies the structure your yard already has — which is also a good argument for doing the fall cleanup before the fun part.
+The best decor amplifies the structure your yard already has — which is also a good argument for working through the fall yard cleanup checklist before the fun part.

 Keep the Walkway Honest